cty012/folio/README.md

 The project uses a specific folder structure to organize novels and chapters:

 ```
-/data
+data/
 ├── settings.json
+├── novels/
-└── [novel-id]/
+|   └── [novel-id]/
-    ├── index.json
+|       ├── index.json
+|       ├── chapter-1.md
+|       ├── chapter-2.md
-    └── chapter-1.md
+|       └── ...
-    └── chapter-2.md
+└── locales/
+    ├── en.json
+    ├── zh-cn.json
     └── ...
 ```

-- `settings.json`: Contains global site settings, such as the language ("language": "en").
+- `data/settings.json`: Contains global site settings, such as the language ("language": "en").
-- `[novel-id]/`: A folder for each novel.
+- `data/novels/[novel-id]/`: A folder for each novel.
 The folder name can be any unique identifier for the novel.
-- `index.json`: Holds all the metadata for a single novel, including its title, author, description, and a list of chapters.
+- `data/novels/[novel-id]/index.json`: Holds all the metadata for a single novel, including its title, genre, author, date, description, status (ongoing/completed/on hiatus), and a list of chapters.
-- `chapter-[number].md`: The actual content for each chapter, written in Markdown.
+- `data/novels/[novel-id]/chapter-[number].md`: The actual content for each chapter, written in Markdown.
 The file name must correspond to the chapter number defined in index.json.
+- `data/locales/`: Contains JSON files for different languages to localize UI text.
+You can add more languages by creating additional JSON files.

 ## Building for Production